nmxmxh/master-ovasabi/docs/amadeus/amadeus_context.md

 # Amadeus Context File

+> **Note:** Always refer to this Amadeus context and knowledge graph documentation before implementing or updating any service.
+This ensures all dependencies, capabilities, and integration points are current and consistent across the platform.
+> **New:** For research-backed best practices and reference architectures for each service, see [Service Patterns & Research-Backed Best Practices](service_patterns_and_research.md).
+All new and refactored services must follow the patterns, integration points, and extensibility guidelines described there.
+Use this guide to update the knowledge graph and document all relationships.

+> **Database Reference:** For a full list of all tables, functions, and their responsibilities, see [Database Tables & Functions Reference](../development/database_tables.md).
+This document is tightly integrated with the Amadeus context for system-wide knowledge, impact analysis, and documentation.

 This file provides continuous context about the Amadeus Knowledge Graph system for AI assistants working with the OVASABI platform.